yangbo93/Adversarial-Example-Soups/README.md

+# Adversarial Example Soups: Improving Transferability and Stealthiness for Free(TIFS 2025)

-This is the code for the paper [Adversarial Example Soups: Improving Transferability and Stealthiness for Free](https://ieeexplore.ieee.org/document/10858076) (tifs 2025).
+This is the code for the paper [Adversarial Example Soups: Improving Transferability and Stealthiness for Free](https://ieeexplore.ieee.org/document/10858076).

 Notably, all baseline attack methods use official codes, and we appreciate the contributions of these authors to the research community of adversarial attacks.